travelgvm/TRAVEL/README.md

 The `travel` library was created with the following goals in mind:
 - **Automate repetitive processes:** Reduce the need to write repetitive code by simplifying common tasks within the project.
-- **Boost team productivity:** With ready-to-use functions, `obiwan` allows us to focus on critical parts of the project while handling supporting tasks more efficiently.
+- **Boost team productivity:** With ready-to-use functions, `travel` allows us to focus on critical parts of the project while handling supporting tasks more efficiently.
 - **Facilitate maintenance and collaboration:** By centralizing essential functionalities, the codebase becomes more modular and easier to maintain, making it simpler for new team members to integrate.

 ### Key Features